 Are you eligible for super?

-- you’re under 18 and are paid a minimum of $450 (before tax) in a calendar month and work 30 or more hours a week.
+- you’re under 18 and work 30 or more hours a week.

 Sole trader or self employer